Kalani Sitake: Assistant coaching roles

+Head coach at BYU

 On December 19, 2015, after Bronco Mendenhall left BYU to coach the Virginia Cavaliers, BYU named Sitake as the team's new head coach.

 On September 3, 2016, Sitake's head coaching career began with BYU facing Arizona in the Cactus Kickoff in University of Phoenix Stadium in Glendale, AZ.
 The Cougars won, 18–16.
 BYU then lost three games in a row, for a 1–3 start.
 They then won four games in a row, including a road victory at Michigan State and a homecoming win against Mississippi State.
 Sitake eventually finished his first season 9–4, leading BYU to a 12th consecutive bowl game.
 The four losses were by a combined eight points.

 Expectations were high for BYU heading into the 2017 season, despite the loss of many graduating seniors, including starting quarterback Taysom Hill and running back Jamaal Williams.
 The loss of offensive production proved to be detrimental, as the Cougars had their worst season in over 50 years, starting 1–7 before slogging to a 4–9 finish.
 After the season, Sitake fired offensive coordinator Ty Detmer due to the offense not delivering satisfactory production.
 He hired Jeff Grimes to replace Detmer.

 The 2018 season was a slight improvement over the previous year.
 It was defined by inconsistent success, with the highlight of the year being an upset victory over No. 6-ranked Wisconsin.
 However, the team continued to struggle, with an especially tough loss to Northern Illinois at home and blowing a 20-point lead at archrival the U of U. Despite the lack of consistency for much of the season, a few silver linings were present.
 Sitake benched starting quarterback Tanner Mangum in favor of true freshman Zach Wilson.
 With Wilson at quarterback, the team won five of its final seven games to improve to 7–6, including a 49–18 win over Western Michigan in the Famous Idaho Potato Bowl, noted for Wilson's perfect passing performance (18-for-18, 317 yards, and 4 touchdowns).

 Sitake's fourth season with the team restored higher expectations for the Cougars even with their first four games being against tough competition.
 BYU initially had success with upset wins over Power Five programs such as Tennessee and a ranked USC team, but inconsistency returned.
 Wilson regressed heavily, due to struggling to remain healthy, and missed five games due to a broken thumb.
 2019 was defined by the depth at the quarterback position, though, as backups Jaren Hall and Baylor Romney both led BYU to wins late in the season to help get the team to the Hawai'i Bowl against the University of Hawaiʻi.
 However, they lost that game 38–34 in which Wilson returned and delivered mixed results.
 The team's final record was the same as the previous season's at 7–6.